 Conceptual coherence notwithstanding, the question of stereotype accuracy is at heart an empirical one.
 In principle, all researchers need to do is ask people for their perceptions of a group trait, then measure the actual group on that trait, and compare the two.
 Alternately, they may ask people about the difference on a certain trait between two groups and compare that to the actual difference.

 Alas, as you might have noticed, life is complex, and measuring stereotype accuracy in the real world is not easy.
-First, we have to agree on what constitutes ‘accuracy.’
-Clearly, 100% accuracy is too high a bar, and, say, 3% may be too low; but what about 65%?
+First, we have to agree on what constitutes "accuracy."
+Clearly, 100 percent accuracy is too high a bar, and, say, 3 percent may be too low; but what about 65 percent?
 Deciding what hit rate will constitute acceptable accuracy is a challenge.
-Similarly, we also need to agree on what constitutes a ‘stereotype.’
-In other words, when does a belief become ‘widely held?’
-Again, a belief held by 100% of people is too high a bar, by 3% too low; but what about 65%?
+Similarly, we also need to agree on what constitutes a "stereotype."
+In other words, when does a belief become "widely held"?
+Again, a belief held by 100 percent of people is too high a bar, and by 3 percent too low—but what about 65 percent?

 Second, it is difficult to assess the differences between perceived and actual traits in a group without relying on self-report measures—what people think about others, and what they think about themselves.
 Self-report measures are notoriously susceptible to social desirability and other biases.
 People may lie to look good, or shift their standard of comparison (I compare myself to people who are like me and you to people who are like you, as opposed to comparing both of us to the same standard), thus mucking up the results.